QIWI-API/topup-wallet-docs/topup_en.html.md

 ## How it works

-1. A user provide you and Visa QIWI Wallet account and money amount to top-up.
+1. A user provides you a Visa QIWI Wallet account and money amount to top-up.
 2. You send a request to QIWI Wallet Top-Up API to top-up the account.
 3. You check the payment's current status till it becomes final.
 4. On successful status, money is transferred from your agent's account to the user's Visa QIWI Wallet account.